 I have worked with individuals who have asked for help with addiction, depression, anxiety, eating disorders, bereavement, relationship problems; as well as those who feel there is a lack or void in their everyday life which they wish to understand and fill.

 I have a Postgraduate Diploma in Person Centred Counselling and Psychotherapy and an MA in Counselling and Psychotherapy.

 I have a Certificate in Supervision.
 I am qualified in online and telephone counselling.

 I am a registered Accredited member of BACP.

-In addition to my private practice I work for a charity on a voluntary basis.
-I have particular experience in working with individuals with addictions.
+In addition to my private practice I work for a local charity as a counselling supervisor.

 I also have previous extensive qualifications and experience working with individuals in education, advice, management and support services.